dominikmuellr/trudido/README.md

 - No network communication
 - No analytics or tracking
 - All data stored on-device
-- Notes Vault encrypted with SHA-256
+- Notes Vault AES-256 encrypted
 - Optional manual import/export

 Your tasks and notes stay with you.